Monster Hunt (Cert 12)

-In what must be a conclusive sign that China’s desire to rival Hollywood on the international film front is practically complete, this family friendly, CGI fantasy is the highest grossing film in Chinese history.
-Despite setbacks, including reshoots following the firing of the original male lead, the eventual budget of US $56 million was recouped and then some, with current takings standing at almost US $385 million!
+In what must be a conclusive sign that China’s desire to rival Hollywood on the international film front is practically complete, this family friendly CGI fantasy was at one point the highest grossing film in Chinese history until usurped by The Mermaid a year later, despite major setbacks including reshoots following the firing of the original male lead.

 Set in ancient China, the world was once inhabited by both humans and monsters until humanity decided to exile the monsters to their own world.
 A civil war later broke out and the Monster King was killed while the pregnant Queen escaped into the human world with two retainers Zhugao (Eric Tsang) and Fat Ying (Sandra Ng), the latter taking human form.